 \subsection{Objective Evaluation}

 We conducted an objective evaluation to compare the proposed framework with nine state-of-the-art learning-based methods, namely RED-CNN \cite{chen2017low}, WGAN \cite{yang2018low}, CPCE-3D \cite{shan20183}, QAE \cite{fan2019quadratic}, DP-ResNet \cite{yin2019domain}, EDCNN \cite{liang2020edcnn}, TransCT \cite{zhang2021transct}, DU-GAN \cite{huang2021gan}, and CTformer \cite{wang2022ctformer}.
 We retrained all these methods using our training dataset for a fair comparison.
 Specifically, as the overall volume of the training dataset differs from their original setups, we retrained each model with more iterations.
-The retraining was terminated when the validation performance saturated, which also applies to GAN-based methods as they still employ pixel-wise paired supervision such as L1 or L2.
-The performance of two traditional denoising methods, \emph{i.e.,} BM3D \cite{dabov2007image} and non-local means (NLM) \cite{buades2005non}, were also reported as references.
+The retraining was terminated when the validation performance saturated, which also applied to GAN-based methods as they still employed pixel-wise paired supervision such as L1 or L2.
+The performance of two traditional denoising methods, i.e., BM3D \cite{dabov2007image} and non-local means (NLM) \cite{buades2005non}, was also tested as references.
 We employed MSE and SSIM as quantitative evaluation metrics.
 The results are reported in Table \ref{table-objeval1}.

-Our method reduced the MSE score by up to 70\%, outperforming the others by a significant margin in all studies, indicating its superiority.
-Furthermore, our results on two different scanners show high consistency, while some methods, such as DP-ResNet, EDCNN, TransCT, and CTformer, witness lower robustness.
-To better visualize the image quality, we present two sample slices in their corresponding zoom-in patches: In Fig \ref{fig-visobj1}, the proposed method successfully recovered the continuous structure; in comparison, most methods failed to remove the heavy streak artifacts.
+Our method reduces the MSE score by up to 70\%, outperforming the others by a significant margin in all studies, indicating its superiority.
+Furthermore, our results on two scanners show high consistency, whereas some methods, such as DP-ResNet, EDCNN, TransCT, and CTformer, witness lower robustness.
+To better visualize the image quality, we present two sample slices in their corresponding zoom-in patches: In Fig. \ref{fig-visobj1}, the proposed method successfully recovers the continuous structure; in comparison, most methods failed to remove the heavy streak artifacts.
 In Fig. \ref{fig-visobj2}, the branches of the low-contrast structure have better visibility and sharpness in our results.
 Although the results from DP-ResNet are also promising, a certain degree of blurriness is observed.